Home > Reviews > eToro Review

 3.9

-eToro Expert Review
+Richard's eToro Review

 In the past, I’ve been very rude about eToro, I didn’t like the way they’d gamified trading and along with Plus 500, they almost made it too easy for inexperienced traders to play the markets.